Let's go to the forest to look for slime molds.

-This is an example of the slime molds that I found there.
+This is one of the slime molds that I found there.
 I'll describe it later in this blog.

 The small path in the woods where only mini truck can pass.
-Main tree species are Japanese cypress and cedar, but I think dead logs of these trees are not favorable for the occurrence of slime molds, probably these dead logs take long time to decay.
+Main tree species are Japanese cypress and cedar, but I think dead logs of pine trees, oak trees and other deciduous trees are more suitable for slime molds than cypress and ceder.

+As I walked along the road, I encountered the small stream.
 Then, I went down to the small valley below the forest road.
-I think the dead logs or branches around there are in the moist condition, so it is favorable for slime molds to grow.
-Additionally, I think the best time to look for slime molds is a few days after successive rain.
+I think the dead fallen logs or branches fallen from a tall tree around there are kept in the moist condition, so I think it is favorable for slime molds to grow.
+Additionally, I think the best time to look for slime molds is two or three days after the end of successive rain.
+If immediately after the rain, I think the amoeba of slime molds are still in preparation to spread from the decayed logs.
+At two or three days later, it is the time when the amoeba of slime molds is just about to change into a fruiting body.
+So, we can observe its original beautiful shape of a fruiting body.

 I found a fallen decayed tree of a broadleaf tree.
-I think dead logs in the valley like this are the best spots to look for slime molds.
-The white creature in the hollow of the decayed tree (orange arrow) is a kind of slime molds, Ceratiomyxa fruticulosa var. flexuosa.
+I thought I could find some slime molds on that tree.
+As I expected, I noticed the white creature in the hollow of the decayed tree (orange arrow).
+It was a kind of coral slime molds, Ceratiomyxa fruticulosa var. flexuosa.
 In Japan we call it Namiuti Tunohokori.
-Namiuti means wavy, curved pattern in Japanese.
+Namiuti means wavy, curved pattern in Japanese named after their shape.

 This is a close up photo of Ceratiomyxa fruticulosa var. flexuosa.